 Denton Square Scavenger Hunt

 Search the square for the clues below, snapping pictures of each as you find them.
-Once your photoshoot is complete, stop by the Discover Denton Welcome Center to claim your prize!
+Once your photoshoot is complete, stop by the Discover Denton Visitor Center to claim your prize!

 Seen from all sides of the square, this century clock tower (built in 1897) is part of the heart of Downtown Denton!